- Steve Krouskos becomes EY Global Managing Partner – Business Enablement

 Steve Krouskos becomes EY Global Managing Partner – Business Enablement responsible for EY business functions across the globe.
 In this role, Steve will oversee EY strategy for all functions, including technology, finance, risk management, legal, shared services and procurement.

-As an existing GE member in his most recent role as EY Global Vice Chair – Transaction Advisory Services (TAS), Steve led the global TAS service line, which under his leadership has consistently achieved double-digit growth and posted record revenues.
-He brings deep and relevant experience to the new role with more than 25 years of experience in M&A, advising corporate and private-equity clients on multi-billion dollar cross-border transactions.
+As an existing GE member in his most recent role as EY Global Vice Chair – Strategy and Transactions (TAS), Steve led the global TAS service line, which under his leadership has consistently achieved double-digit growth and posted record revenues.
+He brings deep and relevant experience to the new role with more than 25 years of experience in M&A, advising corporate and private-equity clients on multi-billion dollar cross-border strategy and transactions.
 Steve is also the Chairman of the EY Corporate Responsibility Governance Council.

 Steve succeeds Lou Pagnutti, who retires from EY after a 39-year career with the organization.
 Steve’s successor to the Global TAS role will be announced later this financial year.